JGilsenan/klipperbackups/printer_data/config/stealthchanger/readme.md

 So now we need to find that offset for each tool.
 Here are some notes before we begin:

 - I am adding one or two "unnecessary" steps to ease in understanding what these offsets mean
+- Though it may be quicker to try and do this for multiple toolheads simultaneously, the first time you are probably better off completing the entire process for each extra toolhead beyond T0

 -----------------------------------------------------------
 Procedure for Tn: